-- Count how many elements in a 5 by 5 magic square are greater than 5 $\,$ - Generate 5 random numbers using rand and see if they were all greater than 0.1.
+- Count how many elements in a 5 by 5 magic square are greater than 5 - Generate 5 random numbers using rand and see if they were all greater than 0.1.
 The statement should return 1 if they are all greater than 0.1 or 0, otherwise. (note there are multiple ways of doing this).

 - Generate 5 random numbers using rand and see if any of them are greater than 0.9.
 The statement should return 1 if any one of them is greater than 0.1 or 0, otherwise. - Out of 100 randomly generated numbers between 0 and 1, count how many are less than 0.2. - Out of 100 randomly generated numbers between 0 and 100, calculate the sum of all of the numbers that are greater than or equal to 50.
-First, generate the random number vector/matrix as one statement, then get the sum as a second statement.
-Hint: the .\ operator might be useful.
-Also, be careful about order of operations (comparison operators are lower priority than multiplication).
+First, generate the random number vector/matrix and then get the sum as two separate statements.
+Hint: the . operator might be useful.